alfonso-presa/aws-credentials-process-cache/README.md

 # Requirements

-You need aws cli properly configured.
-Needs `sh` in order to execute the command, and `nodejs` to execute the script.
+You need aws cli properly configured and `nodejs` to execute the script.

 # How To